 Production Management Simon Marlow

-Associate Producer Bat Out of Hell Holding Ltd
+Associate Producer Bat Out of Hell Holdings Ltd

 UK General Management Julian Stoneman & Mark Green for MPSI Ltd